MatthewAThomas/Search-JIT/README.md

 ## bst
 The binary search tree directory contains 1) a rudimentary implementation of a binary search tree (bst/bst-data), and 2) a "JITed" version of a binary search tree (bst/bst-ir).
-The afformentioned article explains what it means to JIT a BST, and why one might want to do so.
+The aformentioned article explains what it means to JIT a BST, and why one might want to do so.